 How is it celebrated?

 During Rosh Hashanah, Jewish people will traditionally welcome each other with Le’shanah Tovah, which indicates “for a great New Year.”
 Numerous Jewish households will invest a few of Rosh Hashanah at a Synagogue.
-A name offered to the building where Jewish people praise.
+A name was offered to the building, which the Jewish people praised.

 Among the rituals of Rosh Hashanah is to blow a bighorn called a Shofar.
 One hundred notes are blown on the horn to develop a unique rhythm.

 The Shofar is one of the world’s earliest recognized wind instruments.
-The Shofar’s sound marks the start of the ten-day duration called the ‘Days of Wonder,’ which lead up to another Jewish holiday called Yom Kippur.
+The Shofar’s sound marks the start of the ten-day duration called the ‘Days of Wonder,’ leading to another Jewish holiday called Yom Kippur.

 Furthermore, you may find a pomegranate on Rosh-Hashanah’s table because it contains 613 seeds representing the number of orders Jewish religious people are obliged to take.